 As a part of the initial environmental tour occurring at 1:02 PM on 08/17/2015 with the Housekeeping/Maintenance Director, it was noted that the “five common shower rooms located on the second floor East unit had a cabinet containing seven razors.
 The door to this cabinet was not locked.”

 The investigator interviewed the facility’s Director of Nursing at 3:45 PM on 08/18/2015 who stated that “chemical should be kept out of the resident’s reach, and oxygen tank should be stored in the oxygen supply closet, for resident safety… [...and] oxygen tanks brought in by Hospice Agency should also be stored in the oxygen storage closet [...and] razors should be stored in a locked cabinet or locked supply room.
 Used razor should be disposed of in a sharps container designated for such items.”

 Chicago Illinois Nursing Home Abuse Lawyers

-If your loved one has been harmed or killed by the negligent actions of the nursing staff at any Illinois nursing facility including St. Paul’s House and Health Care Center, Rosenfeld Injury Lawyers can take appropriate immediate legal action.
+If your loved one has been harmed or killed by the negligent actions of the nursing staff at any Illinois nursing facility including St. Paul’s House and Health Care Center, Rosenfeld Injury Lawyers LLC can take appropriate immediate legal action.
 Our Cook County elder abuse attorneys can begin the process of obtaining the financial compensation your family deserves for your damages.